 You probably think I’m mad.
 But before you give up on this article, just read a little further as I’m sure that I can convince you.
+Because this is coming from the best sales training company in Dubai!

-Did you know if a marathon runner accidently left his watch at home before a race and had to run without it, he would not come close to his best time?
+Did you know if a marathon runner accidentally left his watch at home before a race and had to run without it, he would not come close to his best time?
 Why do you think this is?
 He needs to pace himself, running his race according to his predetermined plan.
 His watch is telling him where he is at every stage of the race and therefore he knows what he needs to do next.

 A sales person is very similar.
 He must know where he is today so that he can focus on the right activities to ensure successful completion of his race for sales.
 The best way to do this is to break down your sales process and identify what activity will bring in the revenue.
 Hitting sales targets is like any goal you are trying to reach, you need to break it down to see how best you are going to achieve it.